FAQs: Heritage Hills Elementary

 Where will the replacement school be built?

-The replacement school will be built in Heritage Hills Park, north of Heritage Drive.
-We will be building it on the east side of the property.
+The replacement school is being built in Heritage Hills Park, north of Heritage Drive, on the east side of the property.

 Why are you building on the north side of Heritage Drive rather than on the south side?